ianlewis/dotfiles/README.md

 ## Compatibility

-The scripts here should work on Linux.
+The scripts here should work on most Linux systems.
 I have tested them mostly on Debian-based systems.
 YMMV.